Woman putting dog in the back of a car

 Don't leave them behind - the dangers of leaving pets in the car can turn nasty within a few minutes.
 Parked cars heat up fast, so it's a big no to leave them alone in the car.

 Caring for your beloved pet also means ensuring their safety and happiness during travel.
-By following these steps, your journey with your four-legged pal will both safe and enjoyable.
+By following these steps, your journey with your four-legged pal can be both safe and enjoyable.
 After all, it's all about the adventure together, not just the destination.